TornKit/drztrades/README.md

 total Zoraida will offer for the items listed in their quantities shown.

-Users are encouraged compare results of my offer method with other, flashier lists that calculate "market value" every 15 minutes under the guise of being better for the supplier.
+Users are encouraged to compare results of my offer method with other, flashier lists that calculate "market value" every 15 minutes under the guise of being better for the supplier.
 My method won't always provide the best price, but you'll always be able to see my offer before even setting the trade and you'll *never* calculate an